Windows7Fan/BootPi86/README.md

-# BootX86
+# BootPi86
-A project that allows you to boot x86 os's from a dvd drive or usb drive on a arm processor with QEMU and is supported with RPI4 and RPI5 not sure about RPI3 though since I didnt test that and I dont have one.

-very easy and simple to get set up.
+A project that allows booting x86 OS's on a RPI using QEMU.

+Things to expect:
+A slow computer

+Supported physical boot devices:
+USB CD-ROM/DVD Drive
+a USB drive

+Tested RPI's:
+Raspberry Pi 4 Model B
+Raspberry Pi 400

+Not Tested Raspberry Pi's but should work in theory:
+Raspberry Pi 5
+Raspberry Pi 500
+Raspberry Pi 3 (Maybe??)